bhagatpardeepkr/Monitoring_Tools/Copy.md

-Please ensure that you prioritize and review your tickets daily.
-Promptly address any user comments on pending tickets.
-Additionally, it is imperative to conduct and document your initial analysis on the same day a ticket is assigned to you, rather than postponing updates to the following day.
+This issue is not originating from our side; MQ is the data source that sends data to Grafana.
+In this incident, our Grafana was operational and functioning properly without any issues, as it is being managed by the CD-Tools team.
+For issues related to MQ alerting and monitoring, please consult the SRE team or the application team that utilizes this data source.

+Below are the steps we have taken to address the issue...